lexis-iiserk/lexis4/src/content/events/event5.md

 talking, where all you have to do is speak non-stop for 60 seconds on a given topic without hesitation, repetition, or deviation.
 It's as fun as it sounds, and a great way to test your wits!
+## Prelims:
-**Note:** Also, in case there are more than 16 willing to play, we will have prelims.
+In case there are more than 16 willing to play, we will have prelims.
 It will be a short written round.
-### Rules of the game:
+### Rules of the game (Finals):
 1. The host shall give the players a random topic.
 Immediately after the announcement, the 60 seconds timer is started.
 2. The player shall keep on speaking on the topic until one of his opponents